spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_tso.rst

 #.
 The median image is created without resampling the input data

-   * The median image is created by combining all planes in the ModelContainer pixel-by-pixel using a rolling-median algorithm, in order to flag outliers frame-by-frame but preserve real time variability.
+   * The median image is created by combining all planes in the CubeModel pixel-by-pixel using a rolling-median algorithm, in order to flag outliers integration-by-integration but preserve real time variability.
    * The ``n_ints`` parameter specifies the number of integrations over which to compute the median.
 The default is 25.
-If the number of integrations is less than ``n_ints``, a simple median is used instead.
+If the number of integrations is less than or equal to ``n_ints``, a simple median is used instead.
    * The ``nlow`` and ``nhigh`` parameters specify how many low and high values to ignore when computing the median for any given pixel.
-   * The ``maskpt`` parameter sets the percentage of the weight image values to use, and any pixel with a weight below this value gets flagged as "bad" and ignored when resampled.
+   * The ``maskpt`` parameter sets the percentage of the weight image values to use, and any pixel with a weight below this value gets flagged as "bad" and ignored when the median is taken.
    * The rolling-median CubeModel (3D data array) is written out to disk as `_<asn_id>_median.fits` if the ``save_intermediate_results`` parameter is set to True.
    * All integrations are aligned already, so no resampling or shifting needs to be performed